Weighted Blankets Have Some Surprising Facts About Stress And Anxiety That Will Make You Think Twice!

 Weighted Blankets Make A Lot Of False Claims

 “Nightmares and flashbacks tend to aggravate insomnia.
-Whether your PTSD was caused by military combat, natural disaster, disease diagnosis, or a violent assault, it is often a long-lasting battle to reduce symptoms and get back to a healthy lifestyle.
-Treatments typically involve medications, group therapy, and relaxation techniques.
-Using a Mosaic Weighted Blanket can assist with mood swings and restorative sleep.”
+Whether your PTSD was caused by military combat, natural disaster, disease diagnosis, or a violent assault, it is often a long-lasting battle to reduce symptoms.”

 Here Is A Video Review Of This Product